MohamedSolimanDotNet/tokio-marine-egypt-website/README.md

 * Dynamic CSS rendering is applied depending on the active culture (RTL for Arabic, LTR for English).

 ## Screenshots
-*(You can upload the screenshot of the homepage you provided and link it here to show the final product)*
 ![Tokio Marine Egypt Home](docs/TMGT-Website.jpeg)